sputot/RINO/README.md

 variables-to-display = 1 2
 ```

-### Visualizing results
+### Visualizing results (ODEs)

 After running an example, all results are in the subdirectory ‘output’.
-The data are provided in the following files:
+The data are provided in the following files :
 - ```sumup.txt```: summary of configuration, running time and ranges at the end of the analysis
 - ```samplesreachset.yaml```: sampled trajectories (used to assess accuracy of reachability results)
 - ```approxreachset.yaml```: over and under-approximated reachset (projected, robust, joint ranges) and accuracy measures (eta, gamma) at each time step